MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

-'big trick' of this is this: **This same DB could house all my documents, all my text files, all ad-hoc structured entities I come up with for various reasons, with no loss of functionality, and the same underlying model, and the same tools.** Blog posts in this blog could be rows in the same DB, with the recipe column values set to `null` and a `blog_post` column being set to `true`, and it would not impact anything at all, but now I no longer really have to deal with the file system taxonomy for something that to me is fundamentally the same type of thing, a piece of personal or internal writing[^3].
+'big trick' of this is this: **This same DB could house all my documents, all my text files, all ad-hoc structured entities I come up with for various reasons, with no loss of functionality, and the same underlying model, and the same tools.** Blog posts in this blog could be entities in the same DB, with the recipe column values set to `null` and a `blog_post` column being set to `true`, and it would not impact anything at all, but now I no longer really have to deal with the file system taxonomy for something that to me is fundamentally the same type of thing, a piece of personal or internal writing[^3].

 Because this is also a very simple data structure, it would also allow me to use it for ad-hoc storage of personal tooling, having access to the same abstractions and the same data.
-Magic: The Gathering deck lists could be a row type, bibliography citations could be a row type.
+Magic: The Gathering deck lists could be a column tag, bibliography citations could be a column tag.
 It also enables notes on just about everything that is stored here, just by adding a column.
 Accessing this DB programmatically from a script or other application is trivial, and I probably will write a few libraries just for that.

+Inconsistency (what if something is tagged as a M:TG decklist but also as a cooking recipe and it now has two 'types'?) does not really matter, because there are no automated consumers of the DB.
+There's just me, and I'll see it unexpectedly, and fix it.
+This gets a bit more dicey with automated processing via scripts, but honestly, that doesn't really matter all that much to me.

 ## The Sketch Of A User Interface